aidken/csb_rakuten_fx_comparison/README.md

-# csb_rakuten_fx_comparison
+# Compare Rakuten Orders with FX Inventories

-A simple web app that compare Rakuten order file with FX inventory.
+A simple web app of [CodeSandbox](https://codesandbox.io/) that compares Rakuten order file with FX inventory.

 ### History